 Human-centered formative assessment drives long-term, holistic success for students.
-Because there is still confusion around formative assessment, let’s explore what it is and why it should be a part of our responsive teaching and learning cycles.
+Because there is still confusion around this type of assessment, let’s explore what it is and why it should be a part of our responsive teaching and learning cycles.

 “Formative assessment” defined

-As an organization, NWEA subscribes to the CCSSO revised definition of formative assessment: “Formative assessment is a planned, ongoing process used by all students and teachers during learning and teaching to elicit and use evidence of student learning to improve student understanding of intended disciplinary learning outcomes and support students to become self-directed learners.”
+As an organization, NWEA subscribes to the revised definition from CCSSO: “Formative assessment is a planned, ongoing process used by all students and teachers during learning and teaching to elicit and use evidence of student learning to improve student understanding of intended disciplinary learning outcomes and support students to become self-directed learners.”

 Let’s take a closer look at the key phrases in that definition:

 - “Planned, ongoing process.”
 Formative assessment is a continuous, low- or no-stakes, responsive process comprised of practices, methods, and tools that are selected to support all students in reaching challenging learning goals.
-Teachers and students collaborate to use formative assessment in responsive ways that positively impact learners and learning.
+Teachers and students collaborate to use this kind of assessment in responsive ways that positively impact learners and learning.
 They partner to know and respond to strengths, interests, and needs.

 - “All students and teachers during learning and teaching.”
 Formative assessment is a collaborative learning process happening “with” students, not “to” students.